thephpleague/url/4.0/components/host.md

 echo $newHost; //displays 'www.be'
 ~~~

-You can filter the path according to its labels key.
+You can filter the host according to its labels key.

 ~~~php
 use League\Uri\Components\Host;